Glendale Brain Injury Lawyer

 If you notice any of these signs in yourself or someone you love after a workplace accident or head injury, get immediate medical help.
 Make sure to report the injury to your employer right away but no more than 30 days after the accident or after the injury was discovered or diagnosed.
 You should also contact an experienced Glendale brain injury lawyer at our firm as soon as possible to learn more about your options and to protect your rights, including your right to workers’ compensation benefits.

 At Glauber Berenson Vego, we genuinely care about you and want to see you reach the most complete recovery possible.
 When you hire us, our team will check in with you frequently and keep you up to date on the status of your case.
 We provide personal attention and individualized legal strategies for each and every client.
+Our law office in Glendale has the California brain injury lawyer your case needs!

-Does Workers’ Compensation Cover Brain Injuries?
+Does Workers’ Compensation Cover Head Injuries at Work?

 In California, all work-related injuries are covered by workers’ compensation, including brain injuries that occur due to on-the-job accidents, working conditions, and work-related activities.
-If you are an eligible employee, and you can prove that your brain injury is related to your employment, you are eligible to receive benefits to help with the costs associated with treating your injury.
+If you are an eligible employee, and you can prove that your head or brain injury is related to your employment, you are eligible to receive benefits to help with the costs associated with treating your injury.

 Depending on your situation, you may be entitled to the following workers’ compensation benefits for your work-related head or brain injury: